borntofrappe/the-nature-of-code/README.md

   desiredVelocity:multiply(self.maxSpeed)
   ```

-  The fixed magnitude means that the entity eventually overshoots its trajectory, and is pushed continuously before and after the target
+  The fixed magnitude means that the entity eventually overshoots its trajectory.
+In a future demo this behavior is modified to have the entity slow down as it approaches the target.

 - `maxForce` reduces the force so that the entity changes direction more slowly